 The rain is pouring down, the temperature is falling and we are spending more and more time indoors.
 But you still need wine and that’s why we have put together this autumn tasting box.
 The wines match the weather and the food that is in season right now.
-The wines are predominantly reds that are all relatively dark while still being juicy.
-You will also find a rosé in the box, but this is similarly in a darker style.
+These reds are fruity and relatively dark while still being juicy and the whites are fresh and crisp.
 We have rounded down the price a bit for this tasting box.

 We have selected six different orange wines in this tasting box that each show what an orange wine can be like.
 The wines are made from a wide variety of grapes – well-known and lesser-known – and come from very different areas in France, Italy, Slovenia, Spain and Australia.
 Common to all of them, however, is that these wines are in essence white wines made like red wines by leaving the must from the grapes in contact with the skins for a shorter or longer period to extract colour, tannin and aroma.
 We have rounded down the price for this tasting box.

 The wines in this tasting box have in common that the price is at the lower end of our range.
 But apart from looking at the price, we have selected bottles that in our opinion really give you your money’s worth.
 The wines are made by incredibly skilled producers who work with respect for their region and without using unnecessary additives.
 On top of that, you get a discount that is equivalent to a bottle of wine, so it’s difficult to find a better buy anywhere else.